About the Authors

 Jackson Takach

-Chief Economist & Senior Director of Strategy, Research, and Analytics
+Chief Economist and Vice President of Strategy, Research, and Analytics

-Jackson Takach, Chief Economist, is a Kentucky native whose strong ties to agriculture began while growing up in the small farming town of Scottsville.
-He has since dedicated a career to agricultural finance where he can combine his passion for rural America with his natural curiosity of the world and his strong (and perhaps unrealistic) desire to explain how we interact within it.
-He joined the Farmer Mac team in 2005, and has worked in the research, credit, and underwriting departments.
-Today, his focus at Farmer Mac currently includes quantitative analysis of credit, interest rate, and other market-based risks, as well as monitoring conditions of the agricultural economy, operational information systems analysis, and statistical programming.
-He holds a Bachelor’s degree in economics from Centre College, a Master’s degree in agricultural economics from Purdue University, and a Master’s of Business Administration from Indiana University’s Kelley School of Business.
+Jackson Takach, the Chief Economist and Vice President of Strategy, Research, and Analytics at Farmer Mac, is a Kentucky native whose strong ties to agriculture began while growing up in the rural town of Scottsville.
+He joined the Farmer Mac team in 2005 and has worked in the strategy, research, credit, and underwriting departments.
+Today, his focus at Farmer Mac includes industry analysis and thought leadership, quantitative business data analytics and modeling, and strategic lending partnership development and activation.
+Jackson is a lead author and creator of The Feed, Farmer Mac’s publication on ag and the rural economy, and he regularly presents to lenders, producers, and industry experts throughout the year.
+He holds a Bachelor’s degree in economics from Centre College, a Master’s degree in agricultural economics from Purdue University, a Master’s in Business Administration, and a Master’s degree in finance from Indiana University’s Kelley School of Business.
+He has also been a CFA charterholder since 2012 and has served as a director on multiple corporate and volunteer boards.

 Blaine Nelson